How Tom Benson secured a research role at a top ranking global institution

-UCLan BSc (Hons) Architecture graduate, Tom Benson, has secured a research role at a top ranking global institution, the Massachusetts Institute of Technology (MIT) in the United States of America.
+BSc (Hons) Architecture graduate, Tom Benson, has secured a research role at a top-ranking global institution, the Massachusetts Institute of Technology (MIT) in the USA.

 Following his time at Buro Ole Sheeren, Tom worked for Foster + Partners under Narinder Sagoo as part of the Design Communications team.
-In this role, he was involved in a wide variety of projects across a broad range of sectors, from master planning to interior design.
-A highlight of his experience at Foster + Partners included extensive time spent working on their Droneport project in Rwanda, East Africa, that sought to save millions of lives through the use of drones as infrastructure, integral to the transportation of blood.
+In this role, he was involved in various projects across a broad range of sectors, from master planning to interior design.
+A highlight of his experience at Foster + Partners included time working on their Droneport project in Rwanda, East Africa, which sought to save millions of lives through drones as infrastructure, integral to blood transportation.

-After this, Tom spent two years at the University of Westminster, London where he studied for his Masters in Architecture.
-Throughout the course, he was part of Design Studio 18, which the focused on the exploration of relationships and intersections between architecture, energy, matter and space, framed by the Monsoon and its effects on South Asia.
+After this, Tom spent two years at the University of Westminster, where he studied for his master’s in architecture.
+Throughout the course, he was part of Design Studio 18 which focused on the exploration of relationships and intersections between architecture, energy, matter and space, framed by the Monsoon and its effects on South Asia.
 Whilst studying, he also tutored and mentored first-year undergraduate architecture students.
-Tom graduated from Westminster in 2017 with distinction for both his practical design and written theses.
+Tom graduated in 2017 with distinction for both his design studio work and written theses.

-In September 2018, Tom moved to Boston, United States, to work with MIT as a Research Fellow within the SENSEable City Lab, directed by Professor Carlo Ratti.
-The lab explores, develops and deploys dynamic tools to learn about cities, characterised by an omni-disciplinary design methodology operated by designers, planners, engineers, physicists, biologists and social scientists.
-Their aim is to create a real-time city, looking at layers of networks and digital information and finding new approaches to study the built environment.
-Speaking about his new role, Tom said: “I will look to gain a stronger synergy between computer science and design.
-As our cities are growing extremely quickly, it’s important for us to design smarter with the use of data and emerging technologies.”
+In September 2018, Tom moved to Boston to work at the Massachusetts Institute of Technology's Senseable City Laboratory as a Research Fellow, directed by Professor Carlo Ratti.
+The Laboratory explores, develops and deploys dynamic tools to learn about cities, characterised by an Omni-disciplinary design methodology operated by designers, planners, engineers, physicists, biologists and social scientists.
+They aim to create a real-time city, looking at layers of networks and digital information and finding new approaches to study the built environment.